William A. Mitchell

-Dr. William A. Mitchell (October 21, 1911 – July 26, 2004) was an American food chemist who, while working for General Foods Corporation between 1941 and 1976, was the key inventor behind Pop Rocks, Tang, Cool Whip, and powdered egg whites.
+William A. Mitchell (October 21, 1911 – July 26, 2004) was an American food chemist who, while working for General Foods Corporation between 1941 and 1976, was the key inventor behind Pop Rocks, Tang, Cool Whip, and powdered egg whites.
 During his career he received over 70 patents.

 Early life

 He was born in Raymond, Minnesota.
 When he was a teenager, he ran the sugar crystallization tanks at the American Sugar Beet Company and slept two hours a night before getting to school.
-He earned an undergraduate degree at Cotner College in Lincoln, Nebraska and then graduated with a master's degree in Chemistry from the University of Nebraska.
+He earned an undergraduate degree at Cotner College in Lincoln, Nebraska and then graduated with a master's degree in chemistry from the University of Nebraska.

 Career

 Mitchell got a research job at an Agricultural Experiment Station in Lincoln, Nebraska.
 A lab accident there left him with second- and third-degree burns over most of his body.
 He joined General Foods in 1941.
 His first major success came with a tapioca substitute he helped develop during World War II, in response to the disruption of cassava supplies.
 Because of this, tapioca quickly became known as "Mitchell mud" within the US WW II infantry.

 In 1957, he invented a powdered fruit-flavored vitamin-enhanced drink mix that became known as Tang Flavor Crystals.
 NASA started using Tang in 1962 in their space program.